Maximum break: History

 At least nine players have missed the final black on a score of 140: Robin Hull, Ken Doherty, Barry Pinches, Mark Selby, Michael White, Thepchaiya Un-Nooh (twice in the 201516 season and once in the 202425 season), Liang Wenbo in a qualifying match at the 2018 World Championship, after he had already made a maximum earlier in the same match, and both Joe O'Connor and Jack Lisowski at the 2025 Championship League.
+Xu Si missed the last black in a maximum attempt at the 2026 China Open qualifying.

 Breaks above 147 are possible when an opponent fouls and leaves a with all 15 reds still remaining on the table.
-A break greater than 147 has happened only once in professional competition, when Jamie Burnett made a break of 148 at the qualifying stage of the 2004 UK Championship.
+A break greater than 147 has happened only twice in professional competition, first when Jamie Burnett made a break of 148 at the qualifying stage of the 2004 UK Championship., and second when Ronnie O'Sullivan surpassed Burnett's long-standing record in his quarter-final match against Ryan Day at the 2026 World Open with a 153 break.
 Jamie Cope compiled a break of 155 points, the highest possible freeball break, during practice in 2005.
-Alex Higgins is said to have attained the same feat by some players.
+Alex Higgins is said by some players to have attained the same feat.

 Records

 First maximums

 The first known maximum break in practice was made by Murt O'Donoghue at Griffith, Australian Capital Territory, Australia, on 26 September 1934.
 Joe Davis compiled the first official 147 against Willie Smith in an exhibition match on 22 January 1955 at Leicester Square Hall, London.
 Rex Williams made the first maximum break in a competitive match against Manuel Francisco, Professionals v.
 Amateurs, on 23 December 1965 in Cape Town.

 John Spencer made the first maximum compiled in professional competition on 13 January 1979 at the Holsten Lager Tournament against Cliff Thorburn, but it was not officially ratified due to oversized pockets.
 The break was not caught on video as the television crew were away on a tea break.
 The first official maximum break in professional competition was made by Steve Davis in the 1982 Lada Classic against Spencer.
 This was also the first televised 147.
-Thorburn became the first player to make a maximum break at the World Snooker Championship.
+Thorburn became the first player to make a maximum break at the World Snooker Championship, achieved in 1983 during his second-round match against Terry Griffiths.

-In March 1989, Thorburn also became the first player to make two competitive maximum breaks.
-In November 1995 Hendry became the first player to make two televised maximum breaks.
-Mink Nutcharut made a 147 in a March 2019 practice match, believed to be the only maximum break achieved by a woman in any match.
+Thorburn made a second competitive maximum break in March 1989, becoming the first player to make two maximum breaks in competition.
+In November 1995, Hendry made his second televised maximum break, becoming the first player to have made two 147s on television.
+In March 2019, Mink Nutcharut made a 147 during a practice match at the Hi-End Snooker Club in Thailand.
+She is believed to be the only woman to have made a maximum break, either in practice or in competition.